Let the Music Play (Shannon song)

-"Let the Music Play" was ranked 43rd on the 2009 VH1 Special 100 Greatest One-Hit Wonders of the 1980s.
-The song also appears in the video games Dance Central 3 and Scarface: The World Is Yours.
+"Let the Music Play" was ranked 43rd on the 2009 VH1 Special 100 Greatest One-Hit Wonders of the 1980s, while Rolling Stone and Billboard featured it in their lists of "200 Greatest Dance Songs of All Time" and "500 Best Pop Songs of All Time" in 2022 and 2023, respectively.

 Background and recording

 The original version of the song was produced by Chris Barbosa and Mark Liggett.
-By the early 1980s, the backlash against disco had driven dance music off mainstream radio stations in the United States.
-The rhythmic ingenuity of "Let the Music Play" was largely due to Barbosa, who wrote and arranged the original demo track.
-Rob Kilgore played all the instruments on this seminal track.
-It featured a series of keyboard chords and drum patterns produced by gating a Roland TR-808 drum machine.
-Specifically, a reverb was placed across the kick and snare and hard gated to change the sounds.
-Further, it was one of the first tracks to sync together a TR-808 and a Roland TB-303 bassline, notorious in later years for the instrument responsible for creating acid house.
-The TB-303 plays the bassline for the entire song; however, in this case, the filter is not adjusted, which was typical for acid house music.
-This technical achievement made the production even more groundbreaking and it also resulted in a unique sound, called "The Shannon Sound", which eventually became known as freestyle.
+Barbosa wrote and arranged the original demo track of "Let the Music Play" with Rob Kilgore playing all instruments.
+It featured a series of keyboard chords and drum patterns produced by "reverb-gating" a Roland TR-808 drum machine.
+Specifically, a reverberation affect was added to the kick and snare drum sounds, then, a noise gate was used to shorten the length of reverberation "tail" in a way that, while not sounding like a natural acoustic reverberation, adds a synthetically propulsive feel.
+Further, it was one of the first tracks to sync together a TR-808 and a Roland TB-303 bassline, famous in later years as the instrument responsible for creating acid house.
+The TB-303 plays the bassline for the entire song; in this case, the filter is not adjusted, which was typical for acid house.
+This technical achievement made the production even more groundbreaking and it resulted in a unique sound, called "The Shannon Sound", which eventually became known as freestyle.

+The vocal on the chorus is by session guitarist/vocalist Jimi Tunnell, who is uncredited.

 Composition

 "Let the Music Play" is a dance-pop and freestyle song with synthesizer and drum machine-produced rim shot percussion sounds and kick-drum/snare-drum interaction.
-Critic and journalist Peter Shapiro described the song as a "cross between Gary Numan and Tito Puente."
-The song's tempo is 116 beats per minute.
+The song's tempo is 116 beats per minute and is in the key of C minor.